-A report by KPMG showed that India has a record of the highest game download in 2020.
+A report by KPMG showed that India has a record for the highest game downloads in 2020.
 With the onset of the COVID-19 pandemic, there has been a myriad of changes in your habits, health, and relationship with family, food, and other things.
-As people were stuck at home with enough time at hand, they started amusing themselves with gaming.
+As people were stuck at home without enough time at hand, they started amusing themselves with gaming.

 Nevertheless, in India, the differentiation between a game of skill and a game of chance has legal implications for a gaming business.
-A game of chance involves a higher GST rate in comparison to the game of skill.
-Online games follow a rake fee model.
+A game of chance involves a higher GST rate in comparison to a game of skill.
+Online games follow a rake-fee model.

 Under this model, a gaming platform is going to charge a rake fee to facilitate freemium models or games where the game is free for playing but the in-built features might require the users to buy them.